A snapshot of my unforgettable time as a Peace Corps Volunteer.

 As part of the School and Community Resource Program, I was assigned two schools to work with.
 Makabongwe was the first of them.

 Here I focused on introducing computer literacy to children who, on the most part, had never seen a computer before.
 With the help of forward-thinking administration, I set up a small computer lab to teach after school classes in.

 I also team-taught English and Maths (yup, there's an "s" at the end) when the opportunity arose.
 Below, the phenomenal Ms. Nsele begins her class with song & dance.

 At Sithembinhlanhla Secondary, I focused on extracurricular English and Life-Skills programs.

 One such program was a speech and debate team that eventually took second in regionals.
-Additionally, Zinhle (leftmost) took first in Prepared Speech while Sindiwe (fourth from the right) took first in Traditional Poetry.
-So proud!!
+Additionally, Zinhle (leftmost) took first in Prepared Speech and Sindiwe (fourth from the right) took first in Traditional Poetry.
+So proud!

 Outside of the schools, I assisted a local NGO called "Star of Sea" with two of their initiatives.
 The first, a project that provides basic housing for community members who were especially in need.
 This largely involved:

 The second, an HIV / AIDS "popup" clinic that involved: